 The research done has given them methods for assessing children’s knowledge.
 They said that the research doesn’t tell us how to create better schools, but it gives us the tools to do field experiments that can.

-Moving forward, some parents send their children to enrichment classes every week and people are wondering if it necessary.
+Moving forward, some parents send their children to enrichment classes every week and people are wondering if it is necessary.
+The aim of education should not just be able accumulating knowledge, but it should be equipping the next generation with necessary skills.
 So Nirmala Karuppiah, through her article below, will tell us if children really need enrichment classes.

 Commentary: Do our young really need expensive enrichment classes?